TUM-DAML/seml/docs.md

 **Options**:

-* `--hash / --no-hash`: Use the hash of the config dictionary to filter out duplicates (by comparing all dictionary values individually).
-Only disable this if you have a good reason as it is faster.  [default: hash]
+* `-nh, --no-hash`: By default, we use the hash of the config dictionary to filter out duplicates (by comparing all dictionary values individually).
+Only disable this if you have a good reason as it is faster.
-* `--sanity-check / --no-sanity-check`: Check the config for missing/unused arguments.
-Disable this if the check fails unexpectedly when using advanced Sacred features or to accelerate adding.  [default: sanity-check]
+* `-ncs, --no-sanity-check`: Disable this if the check fails unexpectedly when using advanced Sacred features or to accelerate adding.
-* `--code-checkpoint / --no-code-checkpoint`: Save a checkpoint of the code in the database.
-Disable this if you want your experiments to use the current codeinstead of the code at the time of adding.  [default: code-checkpoint]
+* `-ncc, --no-code-checkpoint`: Disable this if you want your experiments to use the current codeinstead of the code at the time of adding.
-* `--force / --no-force`: Force adding the experiment even if it already exists in the database.  [default: no-force]
+* `-f, --force`: Force adding the experiment even if it already exists in the database.
-* `--overwrite-params JSON`: Dictionary (passed as a string, e.g. '{"epochs": 100}') to overwrite parameters in the config.
+* `-o, --overwrite-params JSON`: Dictionary (passed as a string, e.g. '{"epochs": 100}') to overwrite parameters in the config.
 * `--help`: Show this message and exit.

 ## `seml cancel`